-Capital payments - rent free accommodation
+Capital payments - accommodation – to 5 April 2017

 Rent-free accommodation or low rent accommodation is another commonly provided benefit.
 The value of the benefit is the market rental of the property for the period that it was available to the beneficiary.
 You should ask the Valuation Office Agency for advice on the level of the rental.
 The VOA entry in the HMRC library says how to contact them.

 The benefit is provided over the period the property is available to the beneficiary not just the period they occupy it.
 If the property is available to the beneficiary without any prior booking the market rental value is the long term rental value.
 This will be lower than the weekly rental value multiplied by the number of weeks of ownership.

 If the trustees pay costs that are an occupier’s responsibility such as Council Tax and the utility bills those payments are chargeable to income tax.
 See TSEM 3788.
 The payments are not capital payments.

 In the same way that HMRC do not accept that a retrospective payment of interest in respect of an interest-free loan negates a capital payment we do not accept that retrospective payment of rent negates a capital payment.

 If both spouses and partners are beneficiaries of the settlement the benefit may be split between them.
 If only one spouse or partner is a beneficiary the benefit is received by them alone.